 Although the term Cruelty-Free is known to most of the people but still there is something more of it.
-Cruelty-Free products are those products which are not tested on animals.
-So using Cruelty-Free products is also about caring animals and saving their lives.
+Cruelty-Free products are those which are not tested on animals.
+So by using only Cruelty-Free makeup, we ensure that we care animals and save their lives.

 In cosmetic world, the animal test include skin and eye irritation tests which usually include inducing chemicals into the eyes of rabbit or rubbing chemicals into the shaved skin.

 The use of animals for testing cosmetic products such as make-up or skin creams is widely used all around the world to better provide improvements in the cosmetic industry.